bufbuild/protoplugin/README.md

-- [`protogen`](https://pkg.go.dev/google.golang.org/protobuf/compiler/protogen): As mentioned in the introduction, `protogen` is the standard way to write plugins that produce `.go` files, however it is specific to this purpose - if you are writing a plugin in Golang that produces Ruby, Python, YAML, etc, you are better-served without the Golang-specific interfaces, and the Golang-specific `protoc` plugin flags that all `protogen`-authored plugins have added.
+- [`protogen`](https://pkg.go.dev/google.golang.org/protobuf/compiler/protogen): As mentioned in the introduction, `protogen` is the standard way to write plugins that produce `.go` files, however it is specific to this purpose - if you are writing a plugin in Go that produces Ruby, Python, YAML, etc, you are better-served without the Go-specific interfaces, and the Go-specific `protoc` plugin flags that all `protogen`-authored plugins have added.
 - [`bufbuild/protobuf-es/protoplugin`](https://github.com/bufbuild/protobuf-es/tree/main/packages/protoplugin):
   framework for writing JavaScript/TypeScript plugins that we also authored.
 It's great!
 And it backs [`protobuf-es`](https://github.com/bufbuild/protobuf-es) and [`connect-es`](https://github.com/connectrpc/connect-es).

 It would be great if there were other language-specific frameworks out there, and perhaps we will get to it some day.
-However, `protoplugin` is meant to be the foundational layer that every Golang-authored plugin wants: it gives you the basics, so you don't have to write them again and again.
+However, `protoplugin` is meant to be the foundational layer that every Go-authored plugin wants: it gives you the basics, so you don't have to write them again and again.

 ## Status: Alpha